RhubarbPHP/Rhubarb/docs/application.md

 ## Creating and registering an Application object

 To serve a response Rhubarb needs to boot an application.
-You can either create your own Application class and configure it in the constructor, or you can instantiate the base Application class and configure it.
+You can either define your own Application class or you can create an instance of the base Application class and configure it.

 The most important thing to do when creating or configuring an application is to register the modules.
 The following two examples show how to do this with an extended Application class or a directly configured class.